pankaj892/exercism-python-exercises/README.md

 ## All solutions for exercism python track.

-## All solutions in this repo are to help those who are stuck and it is recommended to practice on your own before turning to the solution.
+## Note - All solutions in this repo are to help those who are stuck and it is recommended to practice on your own before turning to the solution.